philipc2/nbody/README.md

-# Accelerating N-Body Python Code
+# Accelerating N-Body in Python

 ## Overview